mxjeczka/codedex-projects/Java/beginnerCourse/README.md

 * Dynamic stat system (Hunger, Energy, Firepower)
 * ASCII art and simple game loop

-➡️ See the project folder for more details and a dedicated README.
+=> See the project folder for more details and a dedicated README.

 ---

-### 🚧 Final Project (Coming Soon)

-This section will include my final project from the Java beginner course.

-Details and implementation will be added once the project is completed.
+### 🔮 Magic 8 Ball (Final Project)

+A graphical Magic 8 Ball application where users can ask questions and receive randomly generated mystical answers from an oracle.

+Features:

+* Java Swing graphical interface
+* Custom background and font styling
+* Randomized answer system (positive, negative, unclear)
+* Dynamic and interactive UI behavior
+* Temporary answer display with automatic fade-out

+=> See the project folder for more details and a dedicated README.

 ---

-## 🧠 What I Learned
+## What I Learned

-* Applying Java basics in real scenarios
+* Using core Java concepts in real projects
-* Building interactive console applications
+* Building interactive console applications with loops, conditions, and Scanner input
+* Managing program logic and simple state systems
-* Structuring small projects
+* Structuring small projects in a clear and organized way
+* Building graphical user interfaces with Java Swing
+* Handling user interactions (buttons, input fields, events)
-* Working with logic, loops, and user input
+* Working with randomness and dynamic application behavior
+* Separating logic and UI (console vs GUI design)

 ## Notes